incountry/sdk-python/README.md

     "http_options": {
         "timeout": int,         # In seconds.
 Should be greater than 0 },
-    "auth_endpoint": str,       # custom endpoint to use for fetching oAuth tokens
+    "auth_endpoints": dict,     # custom endpoints regional map to use for fetching oAuth tokens

     "countries_endpoint": str,  # If your PoPAPI configuration relies on a custom PoPAPI server
                                 # (rather than the default one) use `countriesEndpoint` option